-Private keys are controlled completely by each user of Sense Chat.
+Private keys are controlled completely by each user of EOS Chat.
 If a user creates an account or imports their key into the app, that key is securely stored in the device and never transmitted to any servers.

 How Most Encrypted Chat Works Today

 First a private and public key is generated for each user.

 Alice’s private keys are generated and saved on her phone, while Bob’s private keys are saved on his phone.
 The public keys are stored in a central server that identifies Alice and Bob.